TODAY / JUN 9HEAVY

 Posted event-night rates at these garages typically sit in the $25 to $50 range depending on the event, the operator, and how late the booking is made.
 Always confirm rates on the operator's own site before driving in.

-Pre-booking a spot through a parking marketplace before leaving the house is the most reliable way to avoid the event-night scramble.
-Pre-booked rates are usually lower than the drive-up event rate, the spot is guaranteed even if the garage is showing "full" to walk-ins, and the entry is contactless via licence plate or QR code.
-For a Leafs or Raptors game, locking a spot 24 hours ahead routinely beats showing up on the night by $10 to $20.
+Pre-booking a spot through a parking marketplace before leaving the house is one of the easiest ways to reduce the event-night scramble.
+Pre-booked rates are usually lower than the drive-up event rate, the spot is reserved even if the garage is showing "full" to walk-ins, and the entry is contactless via licence plate or QR code.
+For a Leafs or Raptors game, locking a spot ahead usually beats searching on the night.

 One caveat: pre-booked spots are tied to a specific garage.
 If the plan changes — different driver, late arrival, decision to grab dinner first — make sure the booking window covers the actual arrival and departure times.
 Most platforms allow free changes up to a few hours before the event.